Primo Carnera: In film

 Requiem for a Heavyweight, Rod Serling's 1956 Emmy Award-winning teleplay for Playhouse 90 directed by Ralph Nelson (who also won an Emmy), focused on down-and-out former heavyweight boxer Harlan "Mountain" McClintock.
 The travails of McClintock, who was played by Jack Palance (Sean Connery played the part on British television and Anthony Quinn essayed the role in the 1962 film), was thought by many boxing fans to resemble Carnera's life.

-In 1947, fighting aficionado Budd Schulberg wrote The Harder They Fall, a novel about a giant boxer whose fights are fixed.
+In 1947, fighting aficionado Budd Schulberg wrote The Harder They Fall, a novel about a giant boxer whose fights are all fixed.
 It was adapted into Mark Robson's 1956 film, which starred Humphrey Bogart and Rod Steiger.
+The towel throwing controversy against Bombo Chevalier is briefly depicted.
 A highlight was the appearance of Max Baer, playing a fighter the mob could not fix who destroys the giant in his first fair fight.
 Critics drew parallels with the real-life Baer-Carnera fight two decades before.
 In response, Carnera unsuccessfully sued the film's company.

 Carnera played himself in the 1949 movie Mighty Joe Young.

 Carnera was played by Matthew G. Taylor in the 2005 film Cinderella Man, a film about the life of fellow boxer James J. Braddock.

 In 2008, the actor Andrea Iaia played Carnera in the Italian biographical film Carnera: The Walking Mountain, directed by Renzo Martinelli.

 In 2013, Emporio Elaborazioni Meccaniche named a motorbike, the 1983 BMW R80RT Carnera, in honor of Carnera.